This post may contain affiliate links which won’t change your price but will share some commission.

 - Test to see if the mixture binds together.
 If not, add a bit of water (up to a tablespoon).

-- Transfer the mixture to a 7 x 7 inch or 8 x 8 pan lined with wax paper.
+- Transfer the mixture to an 8 x 8 pan lined with wax paper.
 Press down evenly.

 - Refrigerate for at least two hours, and then cut it into 8 bars.

 - Store the bars in an airtight container in the refrigerator.

 This recipe may contain affiliate links.
 A purchase or click through one of these links may result in a commission paid to us at no additional cost to you.